Anti-BDS laws: Legal analysis

 The answer to the first question has implications for the answer to the latter; if the boycotts of Israel are discriminatory, the government could be free to enact laws against them.

-In the following sections, those who claim that anti-BDS laws are constitutional are referred to as "proponents" and those that claim that they aren't are referred to as "critics".
+In the following sections, those who claim that anti-BDS laws are constitutional are referred to as "proponents" and those that claim that they are not are referred to as "critics".

 Discrimination argument

-Proponents argue that boycotts of Israel is a form of discrimination because they target a particular group (Israelis) with the intent of inflicting economic harm on them.
+Proponents argue that boycotts of Israel are a form of discrimination because they target a particular group (Israelis) with the intent of inflicting economic harm on them.
 Since there is no legal test for deciding whether a consumer boycott is discriminatory, the discrimination argument is based on laws regulating discrimination in other areas, such as employment, disability and housing.
-In particular, two doctrines in labor law has been referred to; disparate treatment or "discriminatory intent" and disparate impact.
-These laws weren't drafted to regulate political boycotts which limits their applicability but they have nevertheless been used to analyze whether boycotts of Israel are discriminatory.
+In particular, two doctrines in labor law have been referred to: disparate treatment or "discriminatory intent" and disparate impact.
+These laws were not drafted to regulate political boycotts, which limits their applicability, but they have nevertheless been used to analyze whether boycotts of Israel are discriminatory.